craftercms/docs/source/reference/modules/studio.rst

 """""""""""""""""
 RTE Configuration
 """""""""""""""""
-RTEs are more effective/productive for authors when they are configured properly for the specific type of content the author is managing.
+Rich Text Editors (RTEs) are more effective/productive for authors when they are configured properly for the specific type of content the author is managing.
 A properly and effectively configured RTE has the right styles, menu options and so on.
 Every RTE in the system can have a different look and feel, different editing/menu options, available styles, components and other configurations.
 You can also SHARE setups between similar RTEs in your project.